boonebgorges/Import-from-Ning/readme.txt

 * Install in your plugins folder and activate.
 * Download your Ning network export, using the Archiver tool as described here: http://help.ning.com/cgi-bin/ning.cfg/php/enduser/std_adp.php?p_faqid=3796
+* Create a directory called `ning-files` in your wp-content directory.
-* Upload the content of your unzipped Ning export (a group of .json files, as well as several directories) to import-from-ning/json.
+* Upload the content of your unzipped Ning export (a group of .json files, as well as several directories) to /wp-content/ning-files.
 * Visit the plugin panel at Dashboard > BuddyPress > Import From Ning